YongweiChe/YongweiChe.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I’m a fourth year undergraduate studying Computer Science at **Princeton University**.
+I'm a senior at Princeton University studying Computer Science.
 I’m fortunate to be advised by [Ben Eysenbach](https://ben-eysenbach.github.io/) and [Huacheng Yu](https://www.cs.princeton.edu/~hy2/).

-I'm interested in algorithms that help computers understand the world.
+After graduation, I'll be joining Radix Trading as a Quantitative Technologist.

+My main interests are in reinforcement learning, low-latency systems, and systems for ML.
+I also enjoy analysis, stochastic control, and other random endeavors on the side :)

+To get in touch, send me a message at `yongweic [at] princeton  [dot] edu`.